ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/warehouse-use-automated-data-capture-systems-adcs.md

 ---
-title: Use Automated Data Capture Systems (ADCS) | Microsoft Docs
+title: Use Automated Data Capture Systems (ADCS)
-description: You can use your automatic data capture system (ADCS) to register the movement of items in the warehouse and to register some journal activities, such as quantity adjustments in the warehouse item journal and physical inventories.
+description: You can use your automatic data capture system (ADCS) to register the movement of items in the warehouse and to register some journal activities.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual